xingbpshen/nested-diffusion/README.md

 ## Evaluation

 ## Acknowledgements
 This work is founded by the Natural Sciences and Engineering Research Council (NSERC) of Canada, the Canadian Institute for Advanced Research (CIFAR) Artificial Intelligence Chairs program, the Mila - Quebec AI Institute technology transfer program, Calcul Quebec, and the Digital Research Alliance of Canada.
 This repository contains code adapted from repositories [CARD](https://github.com/XzwHan/CARD) and [SEViT](https://github.com/faresmalik/SEViT).
-We thank to the authors for their great work.
+We thank to the above repositories' authors for their great work.